merose/quickstart/BUG_README.md

-# Algorithm running infinitely

-This modification to quickstart sets up a scenario where a custom Java algorithm continues to run, every 10 seconds, until the current interval passes.
+# Cannot retrieve aggregate parameter from archive

+This modification to quickstart sets up a scenario where an aggregate value is inserted into the parameter archive.
+The aggregate parameter can then be retrieved using the processor API.
+However, the archive API cannot return the aggregate parameter value.
+Instead, you must ask for an aggregate member value.
+This is much less convenient for client scripts, of course, and makes them more brittle, since they have to specify each member of the aggregate that they want to retrieve.

+## Environment

+Found in Yamcs 5.5.5

-## Yamcs setup
+## Overview

-This modification to quickstart configures Yamcs to use the backfiller to fill the parameter archive.
-It uses a `streamUpdateFillFrequency` of 10 seconds, so that backfiller tasks will be spawned frequently, and a `warmupTime` of zero.

-The XTCE is custom, with only two of interest, one for a `value` in incoming packets, and one for `computedValue`, which is calculated by a custom Java algorithm.

-In addition, the system parameters service is disabled to reduce the number of parameters archived.
+This modification to the quickstart project replaces the XTCE with a simpler model that has a single packet, with a single, aggregate parameter inside.

+It also updates the Yamcs reference to Yamcs 5.5.5.

 ## Requirements